Top tips on sending food and wine overseas from Australia including what to send and how to send it

 We also recommend some serious cushioning for your wine for packaging.

-We’ve never had problems because our wine is wrapped in bubble-wrap, in a gift hamper box that has wood-wool filling, in another box that has cushioning on it.
+We’ve never had problems because our wine is wrapped in bubble-wrap, in a gift hamper box that has a wood-wool filling, in another box that has cushioning on it.

 We’ve heard people sending, for example, 6 or 12 bottles in a case have had the glass smash because there isn’t any additional care taken with this – so be careful!